Australian Formula 3: History – The First Era

 The Australian Formula 3 category was introduced by the Confederation of Australian Motor Sport in 1964 as the fourth tier of formula car racing in Australia, below the Australian National Formula, the Australian 1½ Litre Formula and Australian Formula 2.
 Initially the formula was as per FIA Formula 3, with cars restricted to using production based engines of under 1000cc capacity with overhead camshafts not permitted.
 For 1969 the engine capacity limit was increased to 1100cc and the prohibition on overhead camshafts was removed.
 1972 saw the engine capacity limit lifted to 1300cc.
 1977 was to be the last year of the first era of Australian Formula 3 as the category was discontinued at the end of the season.
 Formula 3 was never run under national championship status, although there were State Championships and the Stillwell Series.

-History – The Modern Era
+History – The Second Era

 The modern era began when 2 Litre Formula 3 cars were introduced into Australia in 1999, competing alongside 1600cc Australian Formula 2 cars in the Australian Formula 2 National Series.